 In part 3 of this 4-part style guide, I’ll show you how to design a bold bathroom with plenty of natural elements.

-Reconnecting with nature is set to be one of the top bathroom trends in 2019, with many of us aiming to create a more organic look and feel.
+Reconnecting with nature is set to be one of the top bathroom trends this year, with many of us aiming to create a more organic look and feel.
 Whether this is through the use of authentic natural materials or manmade products which replicate the appearance of stone, wood, brick, slate and marble, it will certainly come as a tonic to those who are tired of austere, minimalist style décor.

 So far, I’ve demonstrated 2 ways in which you can achieve a more natural look: